center-for-threat-informed-defense/attack_to_veris/docs/use-cases.md

 ### 1. As an Incident Response (IR) professional, I want to ensure I have a complete picture of an active security incident.

 The VERIS/ATT&CK mapping provides an optimal joint framework to comprehensively describe security events at a flexible level.
 At a very low level, the ATT&CK mappings allow incident response professionals to understand the details of adversary activities, thus creating a fingerprint of the event.
-This fingerprint can provide an analysis of the attacker’s tools, techniques, and procedures (TTP), which can assist in realtime decision making and activating responsive functionality in existing tools.
+This fingerprint can provide an analysis of the attacker’s tools, techniques, and procedures (TTP), which can assist in real-time decision making and activating responsive functionality in existing tools.
 Additionally, such an analysis can assist responders in looking for additional TTP artifacts that may typically coexist with currently observed activity.

 ### 2. As an ISSO, I want to understand how our current security posture addresses real-world threats that my organization is likely to encounter.